folio-org/stripes-cli/README.md

 In an APP context, `serve` will generate a virtual platform containing just the current app module.
 This is most useful for developing a new ui-app in isolation within its own virtual platform as there is no need clone or link supporting repositories.

-In order to log into a Folio platform, a suitable OKAPI backend will need to be running.
+In order to view and log into the platform being served up, a suitable OKAPI backend will need to be running.
 The [Folio testing-backend](https://app.vagrantup.com/folio/boxes/testing-backend) Vagrant box should work when serving up a newly created app that does not yet have its own backend module.

 Note: When serving up a newly created app that does not have its own backend permissions established, pass the `--hasAllPerms` option to display the app in the UI navigation.